matuzo/HTMHell/hell/adventcalendar/2025/22/index.md

 ### Naming affects implicit semantics

 A popular favourite among those first starting out with semantic HTML is the `<section>` element.
-While [the abuses of this element can be extensive](https://www.htmhell.dev/10-section-is-no-replacement-for-div/), what is generally never realized is that it is semantically insignicant if it is not named.
+While [the abuses of this element can be extensive](https://www.htmhell.dev/10-section-is-no-replacement-for-div/), what is never realized is that it has no ARIA semantics if it is not named.

 ```html
 <section>